ngua/rumps/TODOS/persistence.md

   /// * `start` - Optional starting key (None starts from beginning)
   /// * `predicate` - Function that determines whether to continue and include the entry
   /// * `extract` - Function that transforms the entry into the desired output type
-  /// * `txn` - Optional transaction context for snapshot isolation
+  /// * `ctx` - Optional transaction context for snapshot isolation
   ///
   /// # Returns
   /// A stream that yields extracted values from matching entries